booyaa/booyaa.github.io/blog/2019-0007-run-rust-in-openfaas.md

 I copied this code from the standard library [documentation][link_rust_docs].

-The function parses the input and returns it's output to the driver.
+The function parses the input and returns its output to the driver.

 ```rust
 pub fn handle(req : String) -> String {